GuillerSantos/GuillerSantos/README.md

 # README.md

 Actively expanding a professional portfolio on GitHub, LinkedIn, and Upwork, specializing in C#, ASP.NET Core, Microsoft SQL Server, Blazor, and software development principles such as OOP and SOLID.

-Passionate about continuous learning and thriving in collaborative environments to engage with experienced professionals, refine skills, and contribute to impactful projects.

 # Technologies and Tools:

 <p align="center">
     <img src="https://upload.wikimedia.org/wikipedia/commons/7/7d/Microsoft_.NET_logo.svg" alt=".NET" width="50" height="50"/>